Beliavsky/QuadProg-gfortran-windows/README.md

 # QuadProg-gfortran-windows
 Version of [QuadProg](https://github.com/loiseaujc/QuadProg) by Jean-Christophe Loiseau that works with gfortran on Windows.
+There is probably a better way.